Estelindis/gallery/README.md

 ![Data model diagram 1.](/static/images/data_model_1.jpg)
 ![Data model diagram 2.](/static/images/data_model_2.jpg)

+# SEO & Marketing

+## Marketing

+When developing Gallery of Dreams, I asked myself the following questions:

+**Who are your users?**
+- People who like fan art, particularly from the fantasy genre.
+- Fans of fantasy literature, particularly the works of JRR Tolkien (along with connected films and TV).
+- Fans of hobbies to the fantasy genre, particularly tabletop and live-action roleplaying.
+- People who like well-made fan art, regardless of genre.
+- People who like art prints, including homeware printed with art.
+- People who want to buy gifts for the above groups.

+**On which online platforms & social media would you find many of your users?**
+- DeviantArt (where the flagship artist has a strong presence)
+- Pinterest (which consistently turns up frequently in searches related to the flagship artist)
+- Etsy (where the flagship artist sells commissions and other bespoke items; this is complimentary to our shop, not a competitor)
+- Facebook
+- Instagram
+- Twitter

+**What do your users need?
+Could you meet that need with useful content?
+If yes, how could you best deliver that content to them?**
+- Many users enjoy looking at art online and would also like to have a piece of art in their home.
+- Many other users, appreciating that their family and friends are fans of art, would like to purchase art-printed items as gifts.
+- Gallery of Dreams can offer special value to users who want a curated selection based on genre and aesthetic, along with a focus on the artist.

+**Would your business run sales or offer discounts?
+How do you think your users would most like to hear about these offers?**
+- Periodic discount codes could be offered via newsletter.

+**What are the goals of your business?**
+- Gallery of Dreams is inspired by sites like RedBubble, which sells art-printed items from a huge range of artists.
+However, because RedBubble has so many artists, designs, and products, it is saturated.
+Saturation makes it difficult for artists to stand out.
+It is also hard for shoppers to find exactly what they want.
+By comparison, Gallery of Dreams would offer a more curated experience.
+While Gallery of Dreams would not serve as many users as RedBubble, it would offer a more pleasant experience for shoppers seeking items with a fantasy art aesthetic, which in turn would offer benefits to featured artists.

+**Which marketing strategies would offer the best ways to meet those goals - free to low cost, or purchased advertising?**
+- As a comparatively small business, Gallery of Dreams would focus on social media rather than paid advertising.
+- The flagship artist has a strong social media presence.
+Linking to these platforms would increase user engagement.

+## Keywords

+While developing Gallery of Dreams, I engaged in substantial keyword research via [wordtracker.com](https://www.wordtracker.com) and Google search.
+In the case of Google, auto-complete was often helpful in guiding searches towards common topics.

+**Keywords chosen**
+- "tolkien fan art" - gives fewer results than "tolkien art"; however, the results are more relevant.
+- "tolkien artists" - results are relevant to the site aesthetic; fans of notable Tolkien artists like Alan Lee and John Howe will find a similar art style in the site's flagship artist, who lists these artists among her inspirations.
+- "art prints" - a very high volume of searches, with substantial competition; as Gallery of Dreams literally sells art prints, however, the use of these words is unavoidable.
+- "fantasy art prints" - a smaller volume of searches than "art prints," but more relevant.
+- "wall art gifts" - also a smaller volume of searches than "art gifts" (particularly as Gallery of Dreams does not only sell wall art), yet, overall, still more relevant.
+- "jankalart" - the username most commonly employed today by the flagship artist; this will also be represented as Janka L.
+- "jankolas" - the username formerly employed by the flagship artist, which still turns up in a lot of searches (particularly on Pinterest).
+It doesn't make sense to include an old username in user-readable text, as this might dilute the artist's current branding, but the old username can still be employed judiciously in page heads.
+(Note: a quick comparison between the 2009 version of the flagship artist's DeviantArt page via the Internet Archive and her DeviantArt page today shows the same pronouns being used for both usernames.
+The use of the old username therefore should not raise issues of ["deadnaming"](https://en.wikipedia.org/wiki/Deadnaming).)

+**Notable keywords not chosen**
+- "tolkien art" - as Tolkien created many illustrations, this returns a lot of art by Tolkien himself rather than fan art inspired by his works.
+- "art gifts" - this is too broad; results tend to include a lot of art supplies.
+- "geek art" - this also too broad; results include a ride range of intellectual properties not relevant to the aesthetic of Gallery of Dreams.
+- "stores like redbubble" - returns a lot of lists, in which our shop might benefit from being included; but a good proportion of these seem to be spam (AI-generated, in some cases), which would likely be counter-productive.
+Additionally, mentioning RedBubble explicitly might encourage users of Gallery of Dreams to browse on RedBubble rather than with us.

 # Acknowledgements
 The code present in the project so far follows the Boutique Ado walkthrough from the Code Institute, adapted for the different data models used in Gallery of Dreams.